jimpil/fudje/doc/intro.md

 * `has` (mainly for collections but not limited)
 * `every-checker` (`and` for checkers)
 * `anything` or `irrelevant` (self explanatory)

+Note: `(contains <something-sequential> :in-any-order)` has the potential of being very slow when used with large-ish inputs (e.g. more than 7-8 elements).
+This is because, fudje will try to diff all permutations of the expected coll against all partitions of the supplied one (`(partition (count expected) 1 supplied)`)!
+Therefore, I'd recommend that you don't use this with an expected value counting more than 5-6 elements.
+Obviously, if the supplied value is also not too big either, that's great, but the most of the cost would come from generating the permutations, rather than the partitions.

 Some short examples: